mobxjs/mobx.dart/docs/blueprint.md

 ### Reaction

 - Reactions are scheduled with a sync-scheduler or debounced with a timer-based scheduler
-- They are reactions with not output value and only cause side-effects
+- They are derivations with no output value and only cause side-effects
 - Handle exceptions and report them back with global handlers
 - Can dispose